Children do not come with instruction manuals. They do not come with a how-to guide allowing parents to avoid making mistakes as they raise them.

 - susceptibility to bullying

-Parents who are overly controlling may feel like they are protecting their children from themselves and the outside world.
-However, there are some disadvantages for children who are raised by an overly controlling parent.
 These children more often rebel against their parents than other children.
-They also tend to have higher anxiety and fear messing up or making mistakes.
+They also tend to have higher anxiety and fear of messing up or making mistakes.

 Instead of controlling their every move, encourage creativity and set boundaries for them to follow.
 Ensure activities such as bike riding, skating, or playing sports are done with the appropriate protective gear and under supervision which allows you to make sure that they are not taking unnecessary risks while allowing them to enjoy the activity.

 Sleep deprivation from not having a regular bedtime is detrimental to the young child’s developing brain.
-This inability to get enough sleep because of the adjustable bedtime affects school performance.
+This inability to get enough sleep because of the adjustable rest affects school performance.

 Too Much Television